NH ( patient)

 14 January 2019 - MPPT technology upgraded to approved therapeutic as "treatment for wounds" in the EU

 The Intended Use of the MPPT technology has today for the EU been approved as ”Treatment for wounds”.
-This upgrade has been approved by the responsible Notified Body "Eurofins" based a strong clinical data package and a benign safety profile.
+This upgrade has been approved by the responsible Notified Body “Eurofins” based a strong clinical data package and a excellent safety profile.
 MPPT is the only medical device approved as a treatment for wounds.

 1 January 2019 - Response to Letter to the Editor, Wounds